 The Good Neighbor Initiative began in 2004 with an effort by the CHPD to make door-to-door visits to student-rental properties in the Northside and Pine Knolls neighborhoods that had been trouble spots for loud noise and disruptive behavior.
 The idea was to talk to students before the academic year got underway about the local laws and ordinances that, if followed, would reduce the likelihood of problems between neighbors and visits from the police.
 Over time, the scope of the initiative has grown to include Northside, Pine Knolls, and the Cameron-McCauley neighborhoods, as well as North Street, Davie Circle, and the Dawes Street/Coolidge St area.
 We have also added several partners, including EmPowerment Inc., UNC-Chapel Hill, the Downtown Partnership, the Town Planning Dept, the Jackson Center and many others.
 The Good Neighbor Initiative has grown to include over 70 volunteers participating in the door to door walk, with over 1200 homes visited, plus a block party to bring student and non-student residents together in the spirit of community.
 GNI is about promoting positive living experiences in those neighborhoods where students and non-students live in close proximity.

-Poster from the 2017 Good Neighbor Initiative Neighborhood Night Out & Block Party
+Poster for the 2018 Good Neighbor Initiative Neighborhood Night Out & Block Party

 ***The Fall 2018 GNI Neighborhood Night Out & Block Party will be on Thursday, September 6, 5pm, at the Hargraves Center.***